neilmunday/pes/README.md

 * [Michell F](https://github.com/mfwhite) for testing and reviewing PES
 * Paul Panther for testing and suggesting features for PES
 * Fredrik for testing and suggesting features for PES
+* nwildner for testing and suggesting features for PES

 BerryBoot Images
 ----------------